NazCodeland/Saigon/README.md

 # Saigon Restaurant Website

-This is a static website designed for a restaurant, it provides a straightforward navigation for customers to explore the menu, make reservations, contact the restaurant, and order online.
+This is a static website designed for [Saigon Restaurant](https://saigonottawa.com/), it provides a straightforward navigation for customers to explore the menu, make reservations, contact the restaurant, and order online.

 ## Features